 You’re using an older browser version.
-Update to the latest version of Google Chrome, Safari, Mozilla Firefox, or Microsoft Edge for the best site experience.
+Update to the latest version of Google Chrome, Safari, Mozilla Firefox or Microsoft Edge for the best site experience.
+You are using an outdated browser, so there may be issues with displaying the page.
+To make the website work correctly, use the latest version of one of these browsers: Google Chrome, Safari, Mozilla Firefox or Microsoft Edge.

-Asynchronous Learning Simply Put: Definition, Benefits, and Tools
+Asynchronous Learning: Definition, Benefits, and Best Tools

 Asynchronous learning involves self-paced training activities that learners take when it’s convenient for them from anywhere in the world.
 It doesn’t involve getting immediate feedback, nor does it require attendance at a scheduled time.